Search

 “Ford has taken a step forward by acknowledging the need to reduce global warming pollution from its cars and trucks.
 But what really matters is whether Ford’s targets achieve strong reductions in greenhouse gas emissions—and we don’t believe they do,” according to Danielle Fugere of Friends of the Earth.
 He went on to note that “Ford’s targets don’t appear to promise reductions greater than what Ford is already required to do under recently adopted national fuel economy standards.”

 So what is Ford doing?
 They are aggressively promoting an image while operating at the bare minimum to legally sustain that image.
-They are greenwashing, and it’s rampant in the auto industry.
+They are greenwashing, and its rampant in the auto industry.
 Want more evidence?
 Try to remember the time when the top three CEOs – Alan Mulally of Ford, Rick Wagoner of GM and Robert Nardelli of Chrysler – were attacked for flying to D.C. in “climate-killing” private jets.
 In response, they drove their companies’ respective hybrids to Washington the next time.
 The irony is they were only in Washington is ask for money so they wouldn’t go under – no one wants their gas guzzling, 3-ton SUVs.

 If that isn’t selling rather than promoting, I don’t know what is.